WELCOME to Dominica, the Nature Island of the Caribbean!

 - Hand sanitizer stations, touchless where possible, will be placed at key guest/public spaces.

-If a hotel guest tests positive for COVID-19, will everyone there be quarantined?
+20. If a hotel guest tests positive for COVID-19, will everyone there be isolated?

-Initially, all guests will be asked to self-quarantine while the Ministry of Health conducts a health risk assessment.
+Initially, all guests will be asked to self-isolate while the Ministry of Health conducts a health risk assessment.
 Extensive contact tracing will occur to assess the situation.

 - Non-residents must possess a User Fee Ticket to access the sites.

-- Visitors must comply with the Ministry of Health's Covid19 protocols and follow the guidelines for use of the sites and trails.
-Please ensure you take along a mask, hand sanitizer, and your personal water bottle.
+- Please ensure you take along a mask, hand sanitizer, and your personal water bottle.

-- For departing passengers vehicles will only be permitted to enter the airport with the driver and persons due to travel.
+• Vehicles will only be allowed to access the airport and seaport with the driver and travellers.

 Yes, airport rates have changed, and due to physical and social distancing, the taxi shuttle system has been discontinued.
 However, the Airport Dispatch will assist you with taxis to your various destinations.